-In Delhi, extra units are awarded for disposal of old cases in is specified category of cases.
-For example, while generally 4 units are awarded for deciding cases under Section 125 of Cr.PC, 6 units are awarded if the case is more than 5 years old.
-While 7 units are awarded for deciding a contested civil suit, 10 units are awarded for deciding a contested civil suit which is more than 10 years old.
-Such provisions for awarding additional units for disposal of old cases has been made in 23 categories of cases.
+Extra units are awarded for disposal of old cases in is specified category of cases.
+For example, while disposal of a case of Culpable Homicide is awarded 6 units, 5 additional units are awarded if the case is more than 5 years old.
+Such provisions for awarding additional units for disposal of old cases has been made in 18 categories of cases.

-1. The policy regarding promoting disposal of old cases may be reviewed so as to incorporate mandates that a certain percentage of overall disposal in a quarter/year should be in the nature of old cases of different categories.
+The policy regarding promoting disposal of old cases may be reviewed so as to incorporate mandates that a certain percentage of overall disposal in a quarter/year should be in the nature of old cases of different categories.
+Also, additional weightage may be provided for a range of old cases and not simply one category of old cases.
+For example, separate weightage may be provided for cases which are 3 years old, 5 years old and 7 years old.